US$ 1950pp

 Lobuche East Peak Climbing Safety

-Responsible travel
+Responsible Travel

 Discovery World Trekking Crew

-Our professional guides have
+Our professional guides hold the following certifications:

 • Government-authorized Trekking Guide Training Certificate

-• Intensive Wilderness First Aid Training Certificate
+• Wilderness First Aid Training Certificate

 • Conservation and biodiversity training